makandra/cloud_test/README.md

-Additionally you need to require 'cloud_test' and set the capybara driver in the features/support/cloud_test.rb file as follows:
- This will be generated automatically if you run:
+Additionally you need to require 'cloud_test' and set the capybara driver in the features/support/cloud_test.rb file as follows, it can be generated automatically if you run:

     [bundle exec] cloud_test generate [-p PROVIDER]

-NOTE: cloud_test registers a Capybara driver named ':cloud_test'

     require 'cloud_test'